MuhamedMehdiCejku/Virtualization-and-Cloud/README.md

 # Virtualization-and-Cloud
-Simple example related to Operating Systems - focused on UNIX,
+Simple example related to Operating Systems - focused on UNIX